Inner Sanctum Mysteries

 Inner Sanctum featured classic actors, including Boris Karloff, Peter Lorre, Mercedes McCambridge, Richard Widmark, Santos Ortega, Simone Simon, Raymond Massy, Mason Adams, Agnus Moorehead and countless others.
 In addition to the foreboding background music, the tension filled atmosphere was something to die for.
 Talk about spooky!
 The crickets and hoot owls worked overtime, along with the sound effects man, who's most common effect was probably a shovel digging dirt for another late night grave.

 "I use sound unashamedly," Brown told The New York Times in 1948.
 "In a program like Inner Sanctum, where mood is of the essence, I believe in a minimum of writing.
 The sound really gives the picture.
 So let the sound carry it."
 Brown then gave an example of the type of story telling that Inner Sanctum delivered without words.
 "A car pulls up.
 Car door opens.
 Footsteps on gravel, with background of wind and owl sounds.
 Footsteps stop.
 Clank of handle of iron door (obviously of mausoleum).
 Door opens.
-Footsteps resume, this time on stone, and out-door effects of wind and owl fade out.
+Footsteps resume, this time on stone, and outdoor effects of wind and owl fade out.
 Door clanks shut.
 Then the actor can scream out in terror."
-(Grams, 21) Scenes like that could last up to 45 seconds to a full minute, and they gave Inner Sanctum an especially eerie atmosphere that other horror shows lacked, despite equally good plots.
+(Grams, 2002, 21) Scenes like that really put listeners in the thick of the action, and they gave Inner Sanctum an especially vivid atmosphere that other horror shows lacked, despite equally good plots.

 Raymond Edward Johnson's last show on Inner Sanctum was May 15, 1945, when he left to serve in the Army.
 In a 1990 phone interview, Himan Brown told me that the reason Raymond didn't return as host after his military service was because "he wanted too much money!"
-(And he still sounded pretty put out about it when he said it, despite the passing of nearly 50 years.)
-He also related his oft-told-story about how he came up with the famous idea for the opening sequence.
+(And he still sounded pretty put out about it when he said it, despite the passing of nearly 50 years.
+Read a letter sent us by someone who knew Raymond for his side of the story.)
+Brown also related his oft-told-story about how he came up with the famous idea for the opening sequence.
 "There was this old door down in the basement of the studio that really squeaked like hell.
 One day I heard it and told my assistant, 'I'm gonna make that door a star!'
 And I did!"
 He did indeed.
 When listeners heard that door open, they knew they were in for some thrills and chills.
 He slowly closed the unnerving door at the end of each episode, while Raymond would conclude his gallows humor with--"And now it's time to close the squeaking door.
 (A long squeak begins and continues...)
 Good niii-ight.
 Pleasant... dreams?
 Heh-heh-heh-heh-haaaaaaaaah!"
-(The door shut and the organ would crescendo.
+The door would shut and the organ would crescendo.
 It was such an effective opening, Brown recycled it in the 1970s for the CBS Radio Mystery Theater, which he also directed.

 Raymond's replacement was Paul McGrath (although Berry Kroeger had substituted earlier for a total of four episodes).
 McGrath was a Broadway actor who turned to radio to pay the bills.
-He stayed with Inner Sanctum till the end and even did the off-screen narration for the Inner Sanctum TV series in 1953-1954.
-(Grams, 52) His Inner Sanctum persona was known simply as "your Host."
+He also did the off-screen narration for the Inner Sanctum TV series in 1953-1954.
+(Grams, 2002, 52) His Inner Sanctum persona was known simply as "your Host."
+So was House Jameson when he hosted later on in the series (Grams, 2000, 266).

-Among most fans, Raymond remained the favorite though, except for when he was forced to share the stage with some insipid "Lipton Tea woman", who's scolding of his dark humor seemed forced and completely out of character for the show.
+Among most fans, Raymond remained the favorite though, except for the season he was forced to share the stage with the insipid "Lipton Tea woman", who's scolding of his dark humor spoiled the ambiance and was completely out of character for the show.
 But despite the presence of Mary (the so-called Tea Lady) it was one heck of a show.
 Some feel it took itself too seriously and the plots were too unbelievable, making it comes across as camp.
 That seems to be a minority view though, and regardless, both sides still agree it was an enjoyable series (they just disagree over the reasons).
 Inner Sanctum remains popular with old and new listeners to this day.
-What a shame that less than 1/5 of the 535 original episodes are known to have survived.
-(Grams, 1)
+What a pity that less than 1/5 of the 535 original episodes are known to have survived.
+(Grams, 2002, 1)

-Inner Sanctum was inducted into the National Radio Horror of Fame in 1988.
+Inner Sanctum was inducted into the National Radio Hall of Fame in 1988.
+Himan Brown died in June of 2010 at the age of 99.

 A Typical Introduction: